Denise Soesilo

-Denise Soesilo (born May 10, 1987 in Hamburg, West Germany) is a Germanice hockey player.
+Denise Soesilo (born May 10, 1987 in Hamburg, West Germany) is a German ice hockey player.
 She was forward position.
 She played for the Yale Bulldogs and was the first Yale women's hockey player to compete in the Olympics, along with her Yale teammate Helen Resor.

 Playing career

 Germany

 She represented Germany in the Germany women's national ice hockey team at the Winter Olympic Games.
 She competed in the 2006 Olympics.